 Is the accessory useful?
 Can it be pulled into service?
 Does the piece have potential to store essentials?
 Will it stand the test of time?
 Is it high quality and multi-functional?

 4. Aim for Quality Accessories

-A more European inspired sensibility eschews mediocrity and aims for high quality.
-But that doesn’t mean we have to purge every mediocre decor piece!
-Rather, we can slowly upgrade and delight in having less but better.
+European inspired sensibility eschews mediocrity and aims for high quality.
+However, that doesn’t mean every mediocre decor piece must go!
+Rather, one can slowly upgrade and delight in having less but better.

 5. Say No to Excessive Filler